Pence Lab

 Biomedical Engineering and Sciences Building

-The BME Department is temporarily housed in the K2 Building at UT Southwestern but in 2023, it will relocate to the new 150,000 square-foot Texas Instruments Biomedical Engineering and Sciences Building, a joint venture with UT Dallas.
+The BME Department at UT Southwestern is transitioning to the new 150,000 square-foot Texas Instruments Biomedical Engineering and Sciences Building, a joint venture with UT Dallas.
 This new facility will foster collaboration and integration with UT Dallas’ BME faculty members to improve human health and unravel the fundamental underpinnings of biological processes.

 The Pence Lab @ UT Southwestern is hiring!
 Come join the team.